klimasevskiy/Render-Completed-Telegram-Notifier/readme.md

 # **A Simple Blender Add-on that sends a Telegram message when a render is complete.**

+## Now sends image(or last frame of animation)

 ## Features

 - Sends a message to Telegram indicating that a render has completed.
 - Includes project filepath in the message.
 - Change **bot`s token** and **chat id** directly in blender
-- 2.0 Sends image(or last frame of animation)

 ## Requirements

 1. Blender 3.3.0 (if you tested this addon on other versions, contact me: [telegram](https://file+.vscode-resource.vscode-cdn.net/d%3A/python/telegram%20notificator%20addon/t.me/klimasevskiy))
 2. A Telegram bot with a valid bot token and a chat ID
+3. **IMPORTANT: Sends a render image ONLY if the following output image formats are specified: BMP, PNG, JPEG, WEBP.
+And the following video formats: AVI JPEG, AVI RAW, FFMPEG.**

 ## Installation